 How many bridesmaids?

 Commonly there are 4-6 bridesmaids and one maid of honor or matron of honor.
 For a larger wedding of 200 or more people, that number can go right up to even 10 bridesmaids.
-In smaller weddings, there may only be 2 or 3.
+In smaller weddings, there may fewer bridesmaids, usually 2-3.

-Though the size of the wedding can play a part in deciding the optimal number of bridesmaids, it really comes down to one most important factor - How many do you want?
+Though the size of the wedding can play a part in deciding the optimal number of bridesmaids, it really comes down to one most important factor – Your personal choice.
+How many do you want?
 Nowadays, a modern wedding can be anything you want it to be.
 Even if you want zero bridesmaids, it’s up to you!

 Choosing for the right reasons

-It can be stressful choosing your bridesmaids because sometimes there a friends and family members who have assumed they will be getting this role, without being asked.
+It can be stressful choosing your bridesmaids because sometimes there are close friends and family members who have assumed they will be getting this role, without being asked.

-Ensure that you really do choose those that you want for your day without the thoughts and opinions of others clouding your judgment.
+Ensure that you really do choose those that you want for your day without letting the thoughts and opinions of others cloud your judgment.

 Weddings and wedding planning can be deeply emotional, stressful – and long!
 So consider this too, so you pick those that you think can stand by your side throughout the entire process and be reliable and dependable.

-Some often forgotten about costs with having a large wedding party
+Some often forgotten about the costs of having a large wedding party

 - Flowers/buttonholes.
-My bridesmaid's bouquets were $80 each, so if you’re having 10 bridesmaid - it’s not an insignificant amount.
+Each bridesmaid bouquet can be expensive, so if you’re having 10 bridesmaids – it’s not an insignificant amount.

-- Extra gifts and jewellery for each bridesmaid (often the gift for a bridesmaid is jewellery, hence why they share a bullet point)
+- Extra gifts and jewelry for each bridesmaid (often the gift for a bridesmaid is jewelry, hence why they share a bullet point)

 - Photography – large wedding parties mean more time to pose, get round the photo locations, and more time taking photos